GihanJeewantha/student-course-management/README.md

 # student-course-management
- Student and Course Management System using Spring Boot and Angular
+ Student and Course Management System using Spring Boot and React